hackbynight/Lua-Graveyard/README.md

 </details>

-next three are vadi's svof that fit our mudlet profile (his license is in-code)
+next three were originally vadis svof objects that are modified to fit our mudlet profile (his license is in-code)

 <details>
   <summary>Do, Or</summary>